 Emily frowned, wondering how she’d missed it when she’d first walked in.
 She’d been distracted, sure, checking the house and the kids, but a clown statue wasn’t exactly subtle.
 Its eyes were black, empty, like a doll’s, but they didn’t unsettle her—not yet.
 She chalked it up to her general unease with clowns, a lingering phobia from childhood.

 “Weird taste, Harpers,” she muttered, shaking her head.
-She turned back to the TV, the sitcom’s canned laughter grating on her nerves, and tried to focus on the screen.
+She turned back to the TV, but the sitcom’s fake laughter bothered her as she tried to focus on the screen.

 Upstairs, a small voice broke the silence.
 “Emily?”
 It was Ben, his tone plaintive, carrying down the hall like a whisper in a cave.
 She sighed, pausing the TV, and jogged up the stairs, her sneakers soft on the hardwood.